OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

         // Store a new empty array in the collection of tokens mapSessionNamesTokens[sessionName] = [];

-        // Generate a new token asynchronously with the recently created tokenOptions session.generateToken(tokenOptions)
+        // Generate a new token asynchronously with the recently created connectionProperties session.createConnection(connectionProperties)
-            .then(token => {
+            .then(connection => {

-                // Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(token);
+                // Store the new token in the collection of tokens mapSessionNamesTokens[sessionName].push(connection.token);

                 // Return session template with all the needed attributes res.render('session.ejs', {
                     sessionName: sessionName,
-                    token: token,
+                    token: connection.token,
                     nickName: clientData,
                     userName: req.session.loggedUser,
                 });